-An expert Court of Protection specialist will be able to advise you accordingly, and could save you time and money.
+A Court of Protection specialist will be able to advise you accordingly, and could save you time and money.

-Do I need a solicitor when applying for deputyship?
+Do I need a solicitor when applying for Deputyship?

 It is also very easy to make a mistake during the process.
 By working closely with a specialist Court of Protection Solicitor, who understands the difficulties you might be facing, they will have the expertise to guide you smoothly through the whole process.